cirgue/flask_template/README.md

 - A domain name
 - A DNS configured to point the domain name to the DO droplet

-#### Note: I just realized that this will not work for others without changing the db_setup.py script on line 13: my username is hardcoded here, you will have to replace this with yours.
-I will update this tonight to pull the username from the session.
+#### Note: I just realized that this will not work for others without changing the db_setup.py and generate_config_files.py: my username is hardcoded in both locations, you will have to replace this with yours.
+I will update this tonight to pull the username from the shell session.

 SSH into the digital ocean server and run the following: